AliRKat/MTG-Tournament-Stats/README.md

 Feel free to fork the repository and submit pull requests for improvements or additional features.

-PS: Huge thanks to https://readme.so/ editing README is always a pain in the ass

 ## Stats Overview
 - Total matches played: 11